+up to a lower-order transition region.
+This is the SFB analogue of the classical space-bandwidth law: $K^d$ supplies the bandwidth scaling, $\mu_\kappa(D)$ is the domain-dependent Shannon coefficient, and $K^d\mu_\kappa(D)$ is the leading Shannon number, or leading effective dimension.
+In the endpoint $\kappa=\infty$, corresponding to the Paley--Wiener projection, this coefficient reduces to a constant multiple of the Lebesgue measure of $D$.
+For finite $\kappa$, however, the coefficient depends not only on the volume of $D$, but also on its radial placement relative to the transition scale $\kappa$.
+Consequently, two domains with the same volume may have different leading Shannon numbers. \end{rem}

-The rest of this section is all devoted to the proof of Theorem \ref{thm:eigendistri}.
-The crucial part is to find a way to describe how the energy of $\KLK(x,y)$ concentrate near the diagonal line $x=y$.
-This will be discussed in Proposition \ref{prop:concentrationofK\degAInCFive, K}.
+The rest of this section is devoted to the proof of Theorem \ref{thm:eigendistri}.
+The crucial step is to describe how the energy of $\KLK(x,y)$ concentrates near the diagonal $x=y$; this is done in Proposition \ref{prop:concentrationofK\degAInCFive, K}.
 Before proceeding to the main proof, we need the following property of spherical harmonic projections.